 Mindsets aren’t just any beliefs.
 They are beliefs that orient our reactions and tendencies.
 They serve a number of cognitive functions.
 They let us frame situations: they direct our attention to the most important cues, so that we’re not overwhelmed with information.
 They suggest sensible goals so that we know what we should be trying to achieve.
 They prime us with reasonable courses of action so that we don’t have to puzzle out what to do.
 When our mindsets become habitual, they define who we are, and who we can become.
 Gary Klein Ph.D.

-A basic business mindset might include acknowledging the need to review and control all of your costs, including insurance.
+A basic business mindset might include acknowledging from time-to-time the need to review and control all of your costs, including insurance.